Sotty75/sdl-prototype/development_diary.md

 The map is loaded, tomorrow we can work on the rendering of the tiles on the screen.

+## October 8, 2025

+Today we will work on the map rendering.
+We will not implement any scrolling at least for the moment, the prototype will be in Rick Dangerous style, static screens.
+To render the scene we need basically to load the tileset in an atlas and create a tile for each of them by converting the tile index in the target tile by rendering only the required tile, indexed by some wrap-around logic.

+I ended up adding a new entity to model the tiled map.
+It will support the creation, rendering and destroy of a tilemap.
+THe renderer can be done tomorrow.

 ## Later

 - Implementation of a precise delta time logic which does not depend on the system framerate.
-- Controlling the sprite with the keyboard and the controller
+- [DONE] Controlling the sprite with the keyboard and the controller
 - Mouse controls and projection on the screen
 - Adding a background
 - Move the init appstate logic in a different place as in main it is becoming too crowded, next to appState we may have other similar entities